predsci/sunRunner3D-manuscript/README.md

 ```

 # CME Run
-Once the heliospheric relaxation is complete you can proceed to CME step.
+Once the heliospheric relaxation is complete you can proceed to the CME run step.
-Start by navigating to the `run_cme` directory
+Start by navigating to the `cme_dir` directory
 ```
 cd cme_dir
 ```
-here too you see the two PLUTO files that we have modified: `init.c` and `userdef_output.c'.
+here too you see the two PLUTO files we have modified: `init.c` and `userdef_output.c'.
 Note that the `init.c` in this directory includes the CME and is not the same as the one in the `relax_dir`
 You will need to create your platform-specific Makefile,  compile PLUTO, and copy the results of the relaxation to the current directory

 ```